 Sustainability is about achieving a better quality of life for everyone, now and for future generations to come.
 The environment is a central facet of this.

 Food and Drink Federation members are committed to making a significant

-to supply consumers with safe, nutritious, appetising and affordable food and to help them make sustainable choices which will secure these benefits for the
+to supply consumers with safe, nutritious, appetising and affordable food and

+help them make sustainable choices which will secure these benefits for the

 FDF Five-fold Ambition

 Working collectively, FDF members are making solid progress on their Five-fold Environmental Ambition

 packaging waste in the grocery supply chain by 3% by 2015, from a 2012 baseline.

 Target: Make a significant contribution to WRAP's 3 target to improve packaging design through the supply chain to maximise recycled content as

-- Achieve significant reductions in water use to help reduce stress on the nation's water supplies and contribute to
+Target: Achieve significant reductions in water use to help reduce stress on the nation's water supplies and contribute to

 an industry-wide absolute target to reduce water use by 20% by 2020 compared to

 Target: Embed environmental standards in their transport practices, including contracts with hauliers as they fall for renewal, to achieve fewer

 the carbon intensity of freight operations by 8% by 2015 against a 2010

 FDF is also committed to measuring progress against each of our ambitions and